 The above-mentioned factors directly or indirectly influence communication.
 So, respective factors should be considered by the person while communicating with others to fulfill the desired objective.

 The image given below gives a glance idea of factors that influence communication in business.
 To see a large view click on the image.

 Seven C’s in Communication- some other factors that influence communication.

 (7) C’s in communication are as follows:

-- Credibility: Sender and receiver both should have faith to each other.
-It is the credibility which can strengthen the communication; otherwise the objective of communication will be destroyed.
+1. Credibility: Sender and receiver both should have faith in each other.
+It is credibility that can strengthen communication; otherwise, the objective of communication will be destroyed.

-- Clarity: Appropriate message should be transmitted i.e it should be clear, free from distortion and noise.
+3. Clarity: Appropriate message should be transmitted i.e it should be clear, and free from distortion and noise.
 Lack of clarity will cause confusion and misconception.

-- Channels: Right channel should be used to communicate any message.
+4. Channels: The right channel should be used to communicate any message.
 Channel should be determined on the basis of nature and type of communication.
-Proper channel will make effective communication.
+The proper channel will make the effective communication.

-- Consistency: Lack of consistency between verbal and non-verbal communication should be avoided.
-Consistency should be maintained ideas and thoughts.
-Moreover, message should be consistent with time and environment of the receiver.
+5. Consistency: Lack of consistency between verbal and non-verbal communication should be avoided.
+Consistency should be maintained with ideas and thoughts.
+Moreover, the message should be consistent with the time and environment of the receiver.

-- Capability: Before sending any message sender should assume the knowledge, though and attitude of receiver so that right message is transmitted the right person.
+6. Capability: Before sending any message sender should assume the knowledge, thoughts, and attitude of the receiver so that the right message is transmitted to the right person.

-- Conciseness: Communicator should consider relevant facts, proper organization of message and no repetition.
+7. Conciseness: Communicators should consider relevant facts, proper organization of the message, and no repetition.
 Descriptive or lengthy topics should be avoided because it is time-consuming.